 Son In Law offers some of the cutest food out.
 Expect the most creative, Insta-worthy culinary feats (because folks, these plates practically style themselves).
 Also, if you’ve never had Son In Law soft shell crab before—you’re missing out.

 The delicious deep-fried crab legs are served with a dry green curry on rice.
 After your meal, we recommend getting stuck into the Cartoon Bao Buns, which truly need to be seen to be believed.

 Magic Mountain Saloon

-You could pretty much close your eyes and hope for the best when it comes to the menu (it's all good), but our tip is the duck leg braised in lemongrass, galangal, chilli and coconut, and then chargrilled and served with tomato and eggplant sambal.
-Or go vegan and grab the nasi mesantan— red coconut rice with tofu and tempeh fritters and eggplant chilli sambal.
-Yeah, uh, wear loose pants for this one cos you're gonna wanna try one of everything.
+You could pretty much close your eyes and hope for the best when it comes to the menu (it's all good), but our tip is the BKK fried chicken with red curry spice, Nam Jaew and roasted rice.
+Or go vegan and grab the Chow Mein.
+Wear loose pants for this one because you’ll want one of everything.

 Melbourne's best restaurants